Asynchronous Multi-Model Dynamic Federated Learning over Wireless Networks: Theory, Modeling, and Optimization: Conclusion

 \section{Conclusion}

-We introduced {\tt MA-FL}, a methodology for multi-model asynchronous FL over heterogeneous networks.
-We introduced a new set of scheduling tensors using which we carried out the ML convergence analysis of {\tt MA-FL} under arbitrary device participation order.
-We then formulated resource-aware {\tt MA-FL} that jointly optimizes device scheduling and resource allocation to minimize the loss of different ML models trained under {\tt MA-FL} and devices' energy consumption.
-We solved the problem through integer relaxation and successive convex approximations.
-Through numerical simulations, we revealed the performance gains of {\tt MA-FL} compared to state-of-the-art methods and studied the impact of different settings on device scheduling and resource allocation.
+We introduced {\tt DMA-FL}, a methodology for dynamic/online multi-task asynchronous FL over heterogeneous networks.
+We introduced a new set of scheduling tensors and rectangular functions using which we carried out the ML convergence analysis of {\tt DMA-FL} capturing dynamic data variations (i.e. concept drift) under arbitrary device participation order.
+We then formulated resource-aware {\tt DMA-FL} that jointly optimizes device scheduling and resource allocation aiming to minimize the loss of different ML models trained under {\tt DMA-FL} and devices energy consumption.
+We solved the problem through integer variable relaxation and successive convex approximations, which provide convergence to the stationary point.
+Through numerical simulations, we revealed the performance gains of {\tt DMA-FL} compared to state of the art methods and studied the impact of different network settings on device scheduling and resource allocation.